A message on the topic of biological death. Main signs of clinical death

 2. Medical resuscitation through intravenous or endotracheal administration of solutions (Adrenaline, Atropine, Naloxone).

-3. Circulatory support with the introduction of Hecodese through a central venous catheter.
+3. Circulatory support by administering Gecodez through a central venous catheter.

-In case of successful resuscitation, the patient is transferred to the intensive care unit, where further treatment and condition monitoring.
-Resuscitation stops at the following cases:
+If resuscitation measures are successful, the patient is transferred to the intensive care ward, where further treatment and condition monitoring.
+Resuscitation stops at following cases:

-• Status Statement biological death human due to brain death.
+• Statement of condition biological death person due to brain death.

 Signs of biological death

 Biological death is the final stage of clinical death if resuscitation measures are ineffective.
-The tissues and cells of the body do not die immediately, it all depends on the ability of the organ to survive during hypoxia.
-Death is diagnosed on certain grounds.
-They are divided into reliable (early and late), and orienting - immobility of the body, lack of breathing, heartbeat, pulse.
+Tissues and cells of the body do not die immediately; it all depends on the organ’s ability to survive hypoxia.
+Death is diagnosed based on certain signs.
+They are divided into reliable (early and late), and orienting - immobility of the body, absence of breathing, heartbeat, pulse.

-Biological death can be distinguished from clinical death by early signs.
-They are noted after 60 minutes from the moment of dying.
+Biological death can be distinguished from clinical death using early signs.
+They occur 60 minutes after death.
 These include:

 • lack of pupillary response to light or pressure;

-• the appearance of triangles of dried skin (Larcher spots);
+• the appearance of triangles of dried skin (Larchet spots);

 • drying of the lips - they become wrinkled, dense, brown in color;

-• drying of the cornea - the iris is covered with a white film, the pupil becomes cloudy.
+• drying of the cornea - the iris becomes covered with a white film, the pupil becomes cloudy.

-A day after death, late signs of biological death appear.
+A day after dying, late signs of biological death appear.
 These include:

-• the appearance of cadaveric spots - localization mainly on the arms and legs.
-The spots are marbled.
+• the appearance of cadaveric spots - localized mainly on the arms and legs.
+The spots have a marbled color.

-• rigor mortis - the state of the body due to ongoing biochemical processes, disappears after 3 days.
+• rigor mortis is a condition of the body due to ongoing biochemical processes that disappears after 3 days.

-• cadaveric cooling - states the completion of the onset of biological death, when the body temperature drops to a minimum level (below 30 degrees).
+• cadaveric cooling - states the completion of biological death when the body temperature drops to a minimum level (below 30 degrees).

 Consequences of clinical death

-After successful resuscitation, a person from a state of clinical death returns to life.
-This process may be accompanied various violations.
-They can affect how physical development as well as psychological state.
-Damage to health depends on the time of oxygen starvation important organs.
-In other words, than earlier man returns to life after a short death, the fewer complications he will experience.
+After successful resuscitation measures, a person returns to life from a state of clinical death.
+This process may be accompanied various disorders.
+They may affect both physical development, and psychological state.
+Damage to health depends on the time of oxygen deprivation important organs.
+In other words, than formerly man will return to life after a short death, the fewer complications he will experience.

-Based on the above, it is possible to identify temporal factors that determine the degree of complications after clinical death.
+Based on the above, we can identify temporary factors that determine the degree of complications after clinical death.
 These include:

-• 3 minutes or less - the risk of destruction of the cerebral cortex is minimal, as well as the appearance of complications in the future.
+• 3 minutes or less – the risk of destruction of the cerebral cortex is minimal, as is the appearance of complications in the future.

-• 3-6 minutes - minor damage areas of the brain indicate that consequences may occur (impaired speech, motor function, coma).
+• 3-6 minutes – minor damage parts of the brain indicate that consequences may occur (speech impairment, motor function, coma state).

-At the level psychological state certain changes are also observed.
-They are called transcendental experiences.
-Many people claim that being able reversible death, soared in the air, saw a bright light, a tunnel.
+At the level psychological state Certain changes are also observed.
+They are usually called transcendental experiences.
+Many people claim that being able to reversible death, soared in the air, saw a bright light, a tunnel.
 Some accurately list the actions of doctors during resuscitation procedures.
-Life values a person after this changes dramatically, because he escaped death and got a second chance at life.
+Life values a person changes radically after this, because he escaped death and received a second chance at life.

 Video

-Dying is the final result of the life of any organism in general, and of a person in particular.
-But the stages of dying are different, because they have distinct signs of clinical and biological death.
-An adult needs to know that clinical death is reversible, unlike biological.
+Dying is the final result of the life of any organism in general, and a person in particular.
+But the stages of dying differ, since they have distinct signs of clinical and biological death.
+An adult needs to know that clinical death is reversible, unlike biological death.
 Therefore, knowing these differences, the dying person can be saved by applying resuscitation steps.

-Despite the fact that in appearance a person who is in clinical stage dying, looks already without obvious signs life and at first glance it cannot be helped, in fact, emergency resuscitation is sometimes able to snatch him from the clutches of death.
+Despite the fact that by appearance a person staying in clinical stage dying, looks already without obvious signs life and at first glance he cannot be helped, in fact, emergency resuscitation is sometimes able to snatch him from the clutches of death.

-Therefore, when you see a practically dead person, you should not rush to give up - you need to find out the stage of dying, and if there is the slightest chance of reviving, you need to save him.
-This is where knowledge of how clinical death differs from irrevocable, biological death in terms of signs.
+Therefore, when you see a practically dead person, you should not rush to give up - you need to find out the stage of dying, and if there is the slightest chance of revival, you need to save him.
+This is where knowledge of the differences between clinical death and irreversible, biological death comes in handy.

-If this is not instantaneous death, but the process of dying, then the rule applies here - the body does not die at one moment, fading away in stages.
-Therefore, there are 4 stages - the phase of pre-agony, the actual agony, and then the subsequent phases - clinical and biological death.
+If this is not an instant death, but a process of dying, then the rule applies here - the body does not die at one moment, fading away in stages.
+Therefore, there are 4 stages - the pre-agony phase, the agony itself, and then the subsequent phases - clinical and biological death.

-• Pre-agonal phase.
-It is characterized by inhibition of the function of the nervous system, a drop in blood pressure, impaired blood circulation; on the part of the skin - pallor, spotting or cyanosis; from the side of consciousness - confusion, lethargy, hallucinations, collapse.
-The duration of the preagonal phase is extended in time and depends on numerous factors; it can be extended with medication.
+• Predagonal phase.
+It is characterized by inhibition of the function of the nervous system, a drop in blood pressure, and circulatory disorders; on the part of the skin - pallor, spotting or cyanosis; from the side of consciousness - confusion, retardation, hallucinations, collapse.
+The duration of the preagonal phase is extended over time and depends on numerous factors; it can be extended with medication.

-• Phase of agony.
-The pre-death stage, when breathing, blood circulation, and cardiac function are still observed, albeit weakly and for a short time, is characterized by a complete imbalance of organs and systems, as well as a lack of regulation by the central nervous system life processes.
-This leads to the cessation of oxygen supply to the cells and tissues, the pressure in the vessels drops sharply, the heart stops, breathing stops - the person enters the phase of clinical death.
+• Agony phase.
+The pre-death stage, when breathing, blood circulation, and cardiac function are still observed, albeit weakly and briefly, is characterized by a complete imbalance of organs and systems, as well as a lack of regulation by the central nervous system life processes.
+This leads to the cessation of oxygen supply to the cells and tissues, the pressure in the vessels drops sharply, the heart freezes, breathing stops - the person enters the phase of clinical death.

 • Clinical death phase.
-This is a short-term, having a clear time interval, a stage at which a return to the previous life activity is still possible, if there are conditions for the further uninterrupted functioning of the body.
-In general, at this short stage, the heart no longer contracts, the blood freezes and stops moving, there is no brain activity, but the tissues do not die yet - exchange reactions continue by inertia, fading.
-If, with the help of resuscitation steps, the heart and breathing are started, a person can be brought back to life, because the brain cells - and they die first - are still preserved in a viable state.
-At normal temperature, the phase of clinical death lasts a maximum of 8 minutes, but with a decrease in temperature, it can be extended to tens of minutes.
-The stages of pre-agony, agony and clinical death are defined as "terminal", that is, the last state leading to the termination of a person's life.
+This is a short-term stage, with a clear time interval, at which a return to previous life activities is still possible, if there are conditions for the further uninterrupted functioning of the body.
+In general, at this short stage, the heart no longer contracts, the blood freezes and stops moving, there is no brain activity, but the tissues do not yet die - metabolic reactions in them continue by inertia, fading.
+If, with the help of resuscitation steps, the heart and breathing are started, life can be restored to a person, since brain cells - and they die first - are still preserved in a viable state.
+At normal temperatures, the clinical death phase lasts a maximum of 8 minutes, but when the temperature drops, it can extend to tens of minutes.
+The stages of pre-agony, agony and clinical death are defined as “terminal”, that is, the last state leading to the cessation of a person’s vital existence.

-• Phase of biological (final or true) death, which is characterized by irreversibility physiological changes inside cells, tissues and organs, caused by prolonged absence blood supply, primarily to the brain.
-This phase, with the development of nano- and cryo-technologies in medicine, continues to be closely studied in order to try to push back its onset as much as possible.
+• Phase of biological (final or true) death, which is characterized by irreversibility physiological changes inside cells, tissues and organs, caused long absence blood supply, primarily to the brain.
+This phase, with the development of nano- and cryo-technologies in medicine, continues to be closely studied in order to try to delay its onset as much as possible.

 Remember!
-With a sudden death, the obligatoriness and sequence of the phases are erased, but the inherent signs are preserved.
+In case of sudden death, the obligatory nature and order of the phases are erased, but the inherent signs are preserved.

-The stage of clinical death, unequivocally defined as reversible, allows you to literally “breathe” life into the dying person by triggering the heartbeat and respiratory function.
-Therefore, it is important to remember the signs inherent in the phase of clinical death, so as not to miss the chance to revive a person, especially when the count goes on for minutes.
+The stage of clinical death, defined unambiguously as reversible, allows you to literally “breathe” life into the dying person, starting the heartbeat and respiratory function.
+Therefore, it is important to remember the signs inherent in the clinical death phase so as not to miss the chance to revive a person, especially when the minutes are counting.

-The three main signs by which the onset of this phase is determined are:
+There are three main signs by which the onset of this phase is determined:

 • cessation of breathing;